Building Production-Ready Apps With Next.js: The Architecture Shift

 }

-The thing that tripped up our team the most was the directional rule.
-A Server Component can render a Client Component โ that's the pattern above.
-But a Client Component can't import a Server Component.
-The data flows one way: server down to client.
-If you need to compose them the other way, you pass the Server Component as a children prop through a Client Component wrapper.
-It's not hard once you understand it, but it generated a lot of confused PRs in the first couple weeks.
+The directional rule tripped up our team the most.
+Server Components can render Client Components โ that's the pattern above.
+But Client Components can't import Server Components.
+Data flows one direction: server down to client.
+If you need the reverse composition, you pass the Server Component as children through a Client Component wrapper.
+Not hard once understood.
+Generated a lot of confused PRs during the first couple weeks.
+For more on the migration experience and the specific gotchas, I wrote about that separately in what we learned migrating to React Server Components.

 File System Routing

-If you're coming from React Router, where you manually define route paths in code, the App Router replaces all of that with directory structure.
-Your routes are your folders.
-A file at app/dashboard/page.tsx handles the /dashboard route.
-A file at app/blog/[slug]/page.tsx handles /blog/anything.
+Coming from React Router where you manually define route paths in code, the App Router replaces all of that with directory structure.
+Routes are folders. app/dashboard/page.tsx handles /dashboard. app/blog/[slug]/page.tsx handles /blog/anything.

 Each route segment can also have special files:

-layout.tsxโ wraps that route and all its children.
-Persists across navigation, doesn't re-render when you navigate between child routes.
-We use this for the dashboard sidebar.loading.tsxโ shows automatically while the page's async data is loading.
-It's a Suspense boundary that Next.js wires up for you.error.tsxโ catches runtime errors in that route segment.
-Has to be a Client Component because it uses React's error boundary API.not-found.tsxโ what shows when you callnotFound()from a Server Component.
+layout.tsxโ wraps the route and all children.
+Persists across navigation.
+Doesn't re-render when navigating between child routes.
+We use this for the dashboard sidebar.loading.tsxโ shows automatically while the page's async data loads.
+A Suspense boundary Next.js wires up for you.error.tsxโ catches runtime errors in that segment.
+Must be a Client Component because it uses React's error boundary API.not-found.tsxโ what renders when you callnotFound()from a Server Component.

-I'll be honest, I didn't love this at first.
-I liked having all my routes in one file where I could see the whole URL structure at a glance.
-But after living with it for a few months, I've come around.
-The co-location of a route with its loading state, error boundary, and layout means everything about a page lives in one directory.
-When I need to change how /dashboard/settings works, I go to one folder and everything relevant is there.
+Didn't love this at first.
+Liked having all routes in one file where the full URL structure was visible at a glance.
+After a few months, came around.
+Co-locating a route with its loading state, error boundary, and layout means everything about a page lives in one directory.
+Need to change how /dashboard/settings works?
+One folder.
+Everything relevant is there.

-What I still don't love is that the special filenames feel magical. layout.tsx and page.tsx and loading.tsx are framework conventions you have to memorize.
-New team members keep creating files called Dashboard.tsx in the wrong place and wondering why nothing renders.
-But that's a documentation problem, not a design problem.
+What I still don't love: special filenames feel magical. layout.tsx, page.tsx, loading.tsx are framework conventions you memorize.
+New team members keep creating files called Dashboard.tsx in the wrong location and wondering why nothing renders.
+Documentation problem, not a design problem.

 Request Memoization.
-During a single server render, if you call fetch() with the same URL multiple times, it deduplicates.
-So if three different Server Components on the same page all fetch /api/user, only one actual HTTP request goes out.
-This is actually nice and rarely causes problems.
+During a single server render, duplicate fetch() calls to the same URL get deduplicated.
+Three Server Components on the same page all fetching /api/user?
+One actual HTTP request.
+Rarely causes problems.

 The Data Cache.
-This is the one that got me.
 By default, fetch() responses in Server Components are cached across requests.
-Not just for the current render โ across multiple users, across multiple page loads.
-The first user hits the page, the fetch runs, the result gets stored.
-The second user hits the page, the fetch doesn't run at all.
-They get the cached response.
+Not just the current render โ across multiple users, multiple page loads.
+First visitor triggers the fetch.
+Second visitor gets the cached result without the fetch running at all.

-This is great for truly static data.
-Blog posts, product listings, stuff that doesn't change often.
-But if you're fetching user-specific data or anything that should be fresh, you need to opt out yourself:
+Great for static data.
+Blog posts, product listings, content that doesn't change frequently.
+For user-specific data or anything that should be fresh, you opt out:

 // Never cache โ always hit the origin